-So Energy hits the magical renewable energy trifecta of sustainable success.
-It's got value for money, great customer care, and robust online account management on its side.
-With competitive unit rates and standing charges, So Energy should be an attractive option for anyone looking to switch their direct debit energy tariff.
+So Energy seems to be good value for money, as well as having great customer care and robust online account management on its side.
+With competitive renewable tariffs, So Energy should be an attractive option for anyone looking to switch to a green deal.

 About - Who are So Energy?

 One of the driving reasons for the foundation of So Energy was that in the early 2010s the UK energy sector was held in lower regard than the financial industry and politicians put together, according to the Citizens Advice Bureau in 2015.
-So Energy came into being to challenge the consumer distrust of energy companies.
+So Energy came into being to challenge a general distrust of energy companies.

 Mission & Ethos

-So Energy prides itself of its Low Price Commitment which consists of having just one simple fixed tariff, as opposed to the Big Six, who love to pad their energy product portfolios.
+So Energy prides itself of its Low Price Commitment which consists of having just one simple fixed tariff.
 It also monitors pricing to stay within the top 10% most competitive energy providers.
 This is done by surveying annual rates for gas and electricity based on an industry-standard median across the UK.

-Surprisingly, So Energy also allows its customers to vote for the kind of renewable they will prioritise in their wholesale purchase agreements.
-This means that customers can choose between solar, wind, hydro and presumably eventually tidal too.
+Surprisingly, So Energy also allows its customers to vote for the kind of renewable it will prioritise in its wholesale purchase agreements.
+This means that customers can choose between solar, wind, hydro, and presumably eventually tidal power too.